- Gender and Relationships»

-Delight, panic, happiness, and the stress of the upcoming responsibility filled your minds with conflicting feelings - especially mom’s, so hormone altered and with a spiked emotional sensitivity.
+Delight, panic, happiness, and the stress of the upcoming responsibility fills your minds with conflicting feelings - especially mom’s, so hormone altered and with a spiked emotional sensitivity.

-Until the most beautiful day arrived, the bundle of joy was in your arms, looking at you with trusting and expectant eyes, like you were supposed to know what to do.
+The bundle of joy is now in your arms, looking at you with trusting and expectant eyes, like you were supposed to know what to do.